 What Else You Should Think About

-Have you considered everything you need for your next hiking, or backpacking trip?
+Have you considered everything you need for your next hiking, or backpacking gear?
 We recently reviewed the best backpacking backpacks, and best backpacking tents.
 If you’re so inclined, check them out.
 Remember, pack in and pack out, leave no trace, stay safe, and go hike something.

-Our top pick and Editor’s Choice for the best hiking headlamp for running is the Petzl REACTIK+.
-It’s one of the smartest best headlamps we’ve reviewed.
+Our top pick and Editor’s Choice for the best hiking headlamp is the Lighting EVER LED Headlamp.
+It’s one of the best headlamps we’ve reviewed.
 You should pack it with your other camping gear.
-It’s a very bright light for its segment, automatically ensures you won’t run out of light before the end of your hike, and it’s extremely affordable considering all it has to offer.
-If you have experience with the REACTIK+ we would like to hear from you.
-Please ping us in the comments below if you’ve used our top pick recently.
+It’s a very bright light for its segment and it’s extremely affordable considering all it has to offer.
+Another great bit of hiking equipment is the simple umbrella.
+The best umbrellas will keep you dry in the wild, and therefore healthy.